 The Marathon County Public Library will host several events in the coming weeks at its various libraries.

-Through May 20, children and their families can walk along the scenic River Edge Trail in downtown Wausau and read the pages of two children’s books!
+NEW!
+From April 22 through May 20, children and their families can walk along the scenic River Edge Trail in downtown Wausau and read the pages of two children’s books!
 Trail Tales will run between Kickbusch Plaza and Wausau on Water, WOW, restaurant.
 Offered by the Marathon County Public Library and the Marathon County Parks, Recreation and Forestry Department.
 For more info, call 715-261-7220.

 Kids, tweens, teens and adults can submit written works focused on stories and memories of the village of Marathon during “Marathon Memories” essay contest, running through May 31.
 Awards will be presented in each of the four age categories.
 Submissions can be dropped off at the Marathon City Branch, 515 Washington St., Marathon City; emailed to firstname.lastname@example.org; or mailed to P.O.
 Box 423, Marathon WI, 54448.
 Free.
 Call 715-443-2775 for more info.